Thompson Sampling

 problem we want to be more efficient with our data collection.
 We want to use the

-data we collect to continuously inform the decision of which algorithm to show next.
+data we collect to continuously inform the decision of which option to show next.
 Intuitively if very few users

-seem to be clicking on the content for algorithm A then we would ideally like to show less users algorithm A. In this
+seem to be clicking on the content for option A then we would ideally like to show less users option A. In this

 way we can learn more about the more promising candidates B and C whilst also not subjecting too many users to a poor